 In this experiment, your rock serves both as a source of calcium, as well as a medium for the newly formed crystals to grow on.
 In fact, once the bubbling has stopped, you can actually remove the rock and let just the solution evaporate.
 Similar crystals will form on the sides of your container.

 That’s all for now.
 Do give it a try, and feel free to share your results in the comments below.
 I can’t wait to see the specimens you can come up with!

 Have some leftover vinegar?
-Check out how you can grow stunning black crystals using just vinegar and some scrap copper by clicking here.
+Check out how you can grow stunning black crystals using just vinegar and some scrap copper.
 I think you’ll like it.